Have You Listened to Your Self-Talk Lately?

-Here's a story I tell in How to Be Sick:
+Here's a story I tell in my book How to Be Sick:

 At a retreat in the late 1990s, Buddhist teacher, Mary Orr, told us an eye-opening tale.
 She was in the middle of a harried day in which she had too much to do and too little time in which to do it.
 At one point, while in her car, she realized she was talking to herself in a way she would never talk to others.
 I don't remember her exact words, but I remember their impact.
 They resonated with me because of their similarity to the way I often talked to myself:

 "How stupid of me to take this route; it's always full of traffic."

 "I'm so dumb, I forgot to bring my notebook."